Redut: Española Battalion

 The "Española Battalion" is a group of far-right Russian soccer fans turned fighters in Ukraine.
 Contracts of the battalion are signed with Redut.
 Donbas veteran Stanislav Orlov, also known as "The Spaniard," due to his proficiency in languages, is the founder and leader of Española—the units' name being a play on Orlov's nom guerre "Spaniard" as well as Treasure Island's pirate schooner Hispaniola.
-Grey Dynamics estimates the unit to have about 550 soldiers.
 Ukrainian intelligence reported that Española pays volunteers 220,000 rubles (£1,900) a month and offers lucrative insurance payouts.
 Recruits have to serve for a minimum of six months.
 The formation consists of an assault, reconnaissance, drone and air defence company.
 The Española group primarily recruits through Telegram and VK, targeting not only football ultras but also neo-Nazis and the far-right.
 Requirements for service are a health check and a fitness test.
-Recruits can specialize in roles such as sniper, drone operator, electronic warfare, artillery, ATGM operator, driver/mechanic, medic, or sapper engineer.
 Reportedly, it is backed by Russian billionaire Viktor Shendrik, the head of the security department of Russian Railways, who also funds other mercenaries.
 "Española" fighters were involved in the assault on Azovstal in direct engagements with the Azov Brigade, in combat on the Kherson and Zaporizhzhia fronts, as well as near Uglezdar, Avdiivka and Bakhmut.
 Española's intelligence chief was killed in early March 2024.